• Home

 • Other items available via the VA Mail Order Pharmacy

 There are certain exceptions.
-The VA official site says that in certain cases a VA health care team may decide that certain medications cannot or should not be shipped.
-This may be handled on a case-by case basis.
+The VA official site says that in certain cases, a VA healthcare team may decide that certain medications cannot or should not be shipped.
+This may be handled on a case-by-case basis.
 “In these cases,” the VA official site says, “…you’ll need to pick up your prescription from the VA health facility where you get care.”

 Furthermore, some pain medicines (especially narcotics and other controlled substances) may not be refillable except via a new prescription from the VA provider every time you need to refill.
-This too may be handled on a case-by-case basis.
+This, too may be handled on a case-by-case basis.

 Other uses for the VA Prescription Refill And Tracking Tool include: